anonymin/thinkful-vday/readme.md

 Copy and paste this basic webpage structure into the HTML pane within CSSDeck.

 This structure is commonly referred to as a boilerplate template.
-These are used to speed up development so you don't have to code the features common to every single webpage each time you create a new page.
+Such templates are used to speed up development so you don't have to code the features common to every single webpage each time you create a new page.

 **What's going on?**